 I spent some time looking at RabbitMQ this week.
 It does what it says on the tin, but I encountered a couple of gotchas.

-But I'm installing on EC2, where stopping and starting change change the
+directories.
+But I'm installing on EC2, where stopping and starting

-This is mentioned on the RabbitMQ on EC2
+mentioned on the RabbitMQ on EC2 page, where

 There are a bunch of clients available (see Client & Developer Tools).
 My first requirement was for Ruby, and there is a collection of clients on ruby-amqp on github, with an overview of their relations here.
 I initially used amqp, but switched to bunny which is easier in scripts because it's synchronous.